Milt Pahl: Political career

 Pahl ran for a seat to the Alberta Legislature in the 1979 Alberta general election.
 He won the new electoral district of Edmonton-Mill Woods with a landslide to pick up the seat for the governing Progressive Conservative party.

 Pahl ran for a second term in office in the 1982 Alberta general election.
 He more than doubled his popular vote to be re-elected by a substantial margin.
 After the election Premier Peter Lougheed appointed Pahl to a position in the Executive Council of Alberta as Minister without portfolio responsible for native affairs.
 He kept that portfolio after Don Getty became premier in 1985.

 Pahl was involved in a row with federal Minister of Aboriginal Affairs David Crombie over the Lubicon Lake Indian Nation.
 The band was promised a settlement of land for a native reserve in 1940.
-After decades of unrest and negotiation Pahl declared the matter settled in a news conference to which Crombie denied.
+After decades of unrest and negotiation Pahl declared the matter settled in a news conference which Crombie denied.
 Pahl also announced that subsurface mineral rights will be included with all future land claims settlements with the Government of Alberta.

 Pahl ran for a third term in office in the 1986 Alberta general election but was defeated in a closely contested election by Gerry Gibeault a candidate for the New Democrats.

 Late life

 After leaving politics, Pahl set up a scholarship in his name at the University of Alberta comprising contributions he received from his time in public office awarded annually to a student who completed the first year of the MBA program in the top half of their class.

-Pahl is the current President of Native Venture Capital Company, Inc.
+Pahl later was the President of Native Venture Capital Company, Inc. He died on March 1, 2023, at the age of 79.